Simple Post-Surgery Step Reduces Bladder Cancer Recurrence

-The clinical trials network, known as SWOG, conducted the randomized, double-blind trial involving 406 eligible patients at 23 cancer centers.
-JAMA also published an editorial about the trial, which noted that it focused on a problem that’s meaningful to patients, and concluded that it has “practice-changing implications.”
+Messing led the clinical trials network, known as SWOG, to conduct the randomized, double-blind trial involving 406 eligible patients at 23 cancer centers.
+JAMA also published an editorial about the trial, noting that the investigators focused on a problem that’s meaningful to patients, and concluding that their findings have “practice-changing implications.”

 Surgeons removed all cancerous tissue from study participants with a procedure known as TURBT, or transurethral resection of bladder tumor.
 Then, 201 or roughly half of the patients received the chemotherapy drug, gemcitabine, mixed with saline, administered via catheter to the bladder area within three hours after surgery.
 Gemcitabine works by blocking new DNA and killing any dividing cells.
 It’s used to treat several other cancers, including advanced bladder cancer, but had not been studied in this setting among low-grade cancer patients.
 The second group of 205 patients received saline alone.

 Researchers followed all patients for four years — the time period when most bladder cancers return — seeking to discover which treatment strategy worked better.
 The results were clear: A 34 percent reduction in the risk of recurrence for patients receiving the gemcitabine infusion.
 Sixty-seven patients in the gemcitabine group, or 35 percent, experienced a recurrence, compared with 91 patients in the saline group, or 47 percent.